 Ride in a Model T and Explore Greenfield Village

 If you really want to go back in time, make a visit to Greenfield Village in Dearborn.
-Yes, you can ride in an actual Model T, and also see the Wright Brothers’ Cycle Shop, Edison’s Lab, a variety of historic homes, and so much more.
-You can even venture inside to The Henry Ford Museum and sit on the bus where Rosa Parks took her famous stand, see Lincoln’s infamous theatre seat, and JFK’s fateful limo.
+Yes, you can ride in an actual Model T, and also see the Wright Brothers’ Cycle Shop, Edison’s Lab, a variety of old homes, and so much more.
+You can even venture inside to The Henry Ford Museum and sit on the bus where Rosa Parks took her famous stand, see Lincoln’s famous Theatre seat, and JKK’s limo.
 Being surrounded by so much history is bound to stir some unique thoughts and memories.
 Take advantage of the atmosphere to ask her questions like: What do you remember from a bygone era (World War II, Vietnam, the 60’s, September 11, etc.)?
 What do you think is the greatest invention of your lifetime so far?
 Where in the world would you most like to visit?

 It seems like golf courses are almost as prevalent as lakes in this state.
 Did you know that there are over 800 public golf courses in Michigan?
 With that many from which to choose, it should be easy to find a course to tackle together.
-While you’re out there, consider asking her something like: What was your biggest athletic achievement?
-How did girls' sports compare to boys' sports when you were a kid?
+While you’re out there, consider asking her something like: What’s was your biggest athletic achievement?
+How did girls sports compare to boys sports when you were a kid?
 Who first taught you how to golf?